hande-qmc/hande/documentation/manual/prereq.rst

 Fortran and C compilers
     HANDE is written in (mostly) Fortran 2003 with some C code.
-We have tested HANDE using GCC, Intel, Cray and IBM compilers and are interested in hearing of use with other compilers.
+We have tested HANDE most recently (as of 2021) using GCC, and Intel compilers and are interested in hearing of use with other compilers.

     .. note::

         HANDE is relatively aggressive in adopting new language features and hence requires a fairly modern Fortran compiler.
 In particular, gfortran 5.5 or earlier is unlikely to successfully compile HANDE.
-We regularly test with gfortran 6 and gfortran 7.
+We regularly test with and gfortran 7 and Intel 19.

 LAPACK and BLAS
     Available from http://www.netlib.org/lapack/ and http://www.netlib.org/blas/ and